europeana/Europeana1914-1918/project-set-up.md

 rvm requirements
 ```

-### install rvm - mac os x
+### install rvm (mac os x)

 rvm uses a package manager to insure dependencies are installed. mac os x does
-not come with a package manager, thus here we are recommending [homebrew]
+not come with a package manager, thus, here we are recommending [homebrew]
 (http://mxcl.github.io/homebrew/). if rvm does not find a package manager it will
 attempt to install and use macports.

 ```
 curl -L get.rvm.io | bash -s stable --autolibs=homebrew --ignore-dotfiles
+source ~/.rvm/scripts/rvm
 rvm requirements
 ```

+* `--autoblibs=` tells homebrew which pacakge manager to use
-the --ignore-dotfiles stops rvm from creating a .bash_profile and .bashrc file.
+* `--ignore-dotfiles` stops rvm from creating a `.bash_profile` and `.bashrc` file,
-the functionality of these can be created manually as indicated below.
+  which you can be created manually as indicated below.

 ### .bash_profile

-create or add to a ~/.bash_profile file the following.
+create or add to a ~/.bash_profile file the following:

 ```
 nano ~/.bash_profile